byronanderson/byronanderson.github.io/README.md

 I aim to build software that makes collaboration legible, where users and developers alike understand what’s happening and why.

-## Closing
+## Contact me

 I’m especially interested in working on products where collaboration is core.

-If you’re building tools for teams, shared workflows, or complex coordination, I’d love to talk.
+If you’re building tools for teams, shared workflows, or complex coordination, [I’d love to talk](https://forms.gle/RyNcriWtbBkHFdZn9).